gyakoo/camcap/README.md

 # desc
 This header-only code allows you to grab frame information from a connected video input device (webcam for example).

-Idea is to provide a generic API while uses DirectShow or the new Windows Media Capture API (win10).
+The idea is to provide a generic API and specific implementations for DirectShow, Windows Media Capture (Win10) and/or Windows Media Foundation (WinVista/7).